KOTOR-Community-Portal/mod-builds/src/k2/full.md

 **Non-English Functionality:** NO

-**Installation Method:** TSLPatcher Mod
+**Installation Method:** HoloPatcher Mod

-**Installation Instructions:** Ignore all folders and only run the TSLPatcher executable.
+**Installation Instructions:** Ignore all folders and only run the HoloPatcher executable.
 Select the default install, not M4-78.

 ___